trixi-framework/TrixiBottomTopography.jl/docs/src/Trixi.md

 sol = solve(ode, RDPK3SpFSAL49(), abstol=1.0e-8, reltol=1.0e-8,
             save_everystep=true);
 ```
 At this point, the calculations would generally be finished.
 However, to visualize the dam break problem, we want to create a .gif file of the solution.
 To do so, we have set the `save_everystep` attribute to `true`.
-This means that the solution for every time step will be callable afterward.
+This means that the solution for every time step will be callable afterwards.

 First of all, a plotting backend is chosen.
 Here we use `pyplot()` as the resulting plots look very clear.
 Then we define an `animation` loop using the macro `@animate` over every second of the interim solutions.
 Inside the loop, the `PlotData2D` functionality from `Trixi.jl` is called to create a plotting object.
-Afterward, this plotting object can be plotted using the known `plot` command.
+Afterwards, this plotting object can be plotted using the known `plot` command.

 The `gif` function uses `animation` to create a .gif from the plots for every second-time step and saves it in the specified location.
 Additionally, the frames per second rate can be set in the `fps` attribute.
 ```julia